Photon-resolved Floquet theory II: Open quantum systems: ac-driven lambda system

 The signal-to-noise ratio is particularly high for a large negative detuning $\omega_{\Delta}\ll -\Omega_{\text{p},0}$ for the resonances $r =0$ and $r =2$, and around $\omega_{\Delta}\approx 0$ for the resonance order $r =1$.
 In the former cases, the detuning suppresses the absorption of photons, while in the latter case, the absorption is partly suppressed by a destructive interference known as electromagnetically-induced transparency~\cite{Fleischhauer2002}.

 \textit{Driving amplitude.} In Fig.~\ref{fig:DrivenLambdaSystem_drivingAmplitude}, we investigate the photon transport for a negative detuning $\omega_{\Delta}= -2 \Omega_{\text{p},0} $.
-Qualitatively similar observation can be found for $\omega_{\Delta}= 0 $ (not shown).
+Qualitatively similar observations can be found for $\omega_{\Delta}= 0 $ (not shown).
 The photon flux $I_2$ is always positive for $r =0$ because of the chosen signal phases $\varphi_1 - \varphi_2 = \pi/2 $, resembling the photon transport in the two-level system of Sec.~\ref{sec:jcModel}.
 Contrary, the photon flux can be either positive or negative for the resonance orders $r =1,2$.
 Because of the Bessel functions, the photon flux shows overall an oscillatory dependence on the pump field amplitude.
 A similar Bessel function dependence can be observed for the fluctuations $\sigma_{I,2}$.

-At particular values of the driving amplitude $\Omega_{\text{p},0}$, the Bessel function has a root.
-According to Eqs.~\eqref{eq:cumulantGeneratingFunctionLambdaSystem} and ~\eqref{eq:effectiveRabifrequencies}, this leads to vanishing dependence of the eigenvalue $\lambda_{0;\boldsymbol \chi} $ on either counting field $\chi_1$ or $\chi_2$.
-As a consequence, the photon flux vanishes completely, meaning that the mean photon flux and all higher cumulants are zero.
+At particular values of the driving amplitude $\Omega_{\text{p},1}$ in Fig.~\ref{fig:DrivenLambdaSystem_drivingAmplitude}, the Bessel function has a root.
+According to Eqs.~\eqref{eq:cumulantGeneratingFunctionLambdaSystem} and ~\eqref{eq:effectiveRabifrequencies}, this leads to a vanishing dependence of the eigenvalue $\lambda_{0;\boldsymbol \chi} $ on either counting field $\chi_1$ or $\chi_2$.
+As a consequence, the photon flux vanishes completely at these values in Fig.~\ref{fig:DrivenLambdaSystem_drivingAmplitude}, meaning that the mean photon flux and all higher cumulants are zero.
 Thus, the transport into signal mode $k=2$ is completely suppressed and the system becomes transparent for the frequency $\omega_2$.
 This effect is coined coherent destruction of tunneling, and has been identified in various contexts, such as electronic transport~\cite{FernandezFernandez2023}, many-body dynamics in interacting systems~\cite{Gong2009,Bastidas2012,Engelhardt2013}, and topological band structures~\cite{Benito2014}.
 In the present context, the coherent-destruction of tunneling suppresses the Josephson flux between two photonic modes due to the control of the pump field.